Ladan Eshkevari Faculty Profile

 - Journal of Intensive Care Medicine

-Dr. Eshkevari serves on several national boards, including the AANA Foundation, Medicare Evidence Development & Coverage Advisory Committee.
+Dr. Eshkevari serves on several national boards, including the AANA Foundation, and Medicare Evidence Development & Coverage Advisory Committee.
 She serves as an Ambassador for the Friends of the National Institute of Nursing Research (FNINR), the only CRNA to ever serve in this capacity.
 Within the University, she serves on a number of committees within the Nurse Anesthesia Program, the Department of Nursing, and at the Institutional level.
 She has been an invited speaker to many national and international meetings.